SEER-Medicare: Provider Files

 NPI-UPIN Physician Crosswalk File for the SEER-Medicare Data

 In 2007, CMS adopted a new physician identification system, changing from the Unique Physician Identification Number (UPIN) to the National Provider Identifier (NPI).
-In order to track physicians in the SEER-Medicare data across time, Dr. Helen Parsons from the University of Texas Health Sciences Center, in collaboration with staff from NCI and IMS, created a file to crosswalk a physician's NPI to his/her UPIN.
+In order to track physicians in the SEER-Medicare data across time, a group of researchers at and associated with NCI created a file to crosswalk a physician's NPI to his/her UPIN.